Looking for support for your finance function? Book a time with an expert.

 • Piece-rate wages

-• Energy costs directly tied to production
+• Energy costs are directly tied to production

 • Inventory purchases